Bernard-A/IoTRoam-Tutorial/Certificates-Tutorial.md

 +       This section is needed by each Institution to generate certificates  for their AS or NS
 ```

 The next steps require a profile config file.
 The profile describes general details about the certificate.
-For example it’s duration, and usages.
+For example it’s duration, and usages. use a single file config for all the configurations, when doing this, we set up a new “profile” for each of the entities concerned.
+In addition to the "Intermediate_Ca", we also add "Client" and "Server" profiles.

+One can observe in the config file how the “client” profile specifies “client auth” in its usages, while the “server” profile specifies “server auth”, while
+the "intermediate-ca" profile does both.

 Add to the respective folder, the file ```config.json```as in the [Directory Structure]
 ```sh